3 Effective Methods To Select All Text In Vim/Vi

 TL;DR

-To Select All text in Vim/Vi, you can try these three methods:
+To select all in Vi/Vim, you can try these three methods:

-1. Enter Visual mode by pressing v and select all text by navigating to the beginning and end.
+1. Enter Visual mode by pressing v in Normal mode.

-Read the guide below to learn different methods to select all text in Vim/Vi and common errors with their possible solutions.
+Read the guide below to learn different methods to select all in Vi/Vim and common errors with their possible solutions.

 1. Visual Mode

 The visual mode in Vim/Vi provides a versatile and powerful way to select text.
 Visual mode is ideal for selecting and manipulating text across multiple lines, making it perfect for editing large sections of code or documents.
-Follow these steps to select all text in vim/vi using Visual mode:
+Follow these steps to Linux vi select all text using Visual mode:

 1. Enter Visual mode by pressing v in command mode.